hsilviu05/ChatApp-PHP/README.md

 4. Click "Search" or press Enter
 5. Browse results and click on any message to open that conversation

+### Using Groups
+1. Click the groups icon in the header
+2. **My Groups**: View groups you're a member of
+3. **Create Group**: Start a new group with a name and select members
+4. **Discover**: Browse available groups to join
+5. Click on any group to open the group chat
+6. Send messages that all group members can see

 ## 🔒 Security Features

 - Password hashing using PHP's `password_hash()`